 Unlike traditional text-based PPC ads, call only ads feature your phone number, a business description and a prominent “call now” button.
 They’re formatted to work best on mobile devices and are a great option for businesses who value phone calls over website clicks.
 Call only campaigns can be a great asset to your mobile PPC campaigns — one study by Invoca showed that ads that featured prominent phone numbers had a 250% increase to their average click/call rate.

 Unfortunately, call only campaigns aren’t always quite the magic bullet they might seem to be.
 After switching to call only campaigns, you’re likely to notice a higher CPC than you paid with simple text ads.
 They can also have a lower CTR rate, as they don’t emphasize site visits as much as their traditional alternatives.
 However, despite these challenges, a well-managed call only PPC campaign can garner great results for your business in ways that count.
-Follow these five best practices for creating call only campaigns that can help you boost your CTR without running your PPC budget into the ground.
+Follow these best practices for creating call only campaigns that can help you boost your CTR without running your PPC budget into the ground.

 1. Don’t Rely On Broad Match Keywords